deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 Derek couldn’t help himself: his laugh made heads turn.

-“Hey, I never promised to be a perfect gentlemen.”
+“Hey, I never promised to be a perfect gentleman.”

 “Good.”
 She grinned at him, leaned forward and lowered her voice, looking him in the eye.
 “I don’t want a perfect gentleman.”

 “So you want… what?
-A rogue?
+A rogue?""

 “Mmm…” Ava ran a finger around her coffee mug’s rim and gave him a lopsided, daring smile.
 “Enough of a gentleman to hold the door for me, enough of a scoundrel to pin me against the wall before it’s closed.
 Something like that.”